 TWUSUPER was established in 1984 by the Transport Workers Union to provide superannuation services to workers in the transport industry.
 As a public offer fund, membership is now open to all Australian residents.

-TWUSUPER's fee structure has been rated average across all account balances assessed.
-No fees are charged for establishing an account or switching investment options, however an exit fee does apply.
+TWUSUPER's fee structure is rated average across all account balances assessed.
+No fees are charged for establishing an account or switching investment options, however exit fees do apply.